Dismiss Modal

 • Don't put your head underwater until the stitches or staples have been removed.
 This means no swimming.

-• Your provider may prescribe an antibiotic cream or ointment to prevent infection.
-Don't stop taking this medicine until you've finished the medicine that was prescribed, or your provider tells you to stop.
+• If your doctor prescribes an antibiotic to prevent infection, don't stop taking this medicine until you've finished it, or your doctor tells you to stop.

-• Your provider may prescribe medicines for pain.
+• Follow your doctor's instructions if you are prescribed medicine for pain.
 If no pain medicines were prescribed, you can use over-the-counter pain medicines.
-Follow instructions for taking these medicines.
-Talk with your provider before using these medicines if you have chronic liver or kidney disease.
-Also talk with your provider if you've ever had a stomach ulcer or digestive tract bleeding.
+Talk with your doctor before using these medicines if you have chronic liver or kidney disease or if you are taking blood thinners.
+Also talk with your doctor if you've ever had a stomach ulcer or digestive tract bleeding.

 • To help prevent scarring, put sunscreen on the wound after it has healed.
 Use a sunscreen with SPF of 30 or higher.
 Reapply sunscreen often.